Staudt: Politics

 The municipal council is made up of 17 council members, including the extraofficial mayor (Bürgermeister), who were elected in a majority vote in a municipal election on 13 June 2004.

 Economy and infrastructure

 Clay quarrying

 As in the area as a whole, there is clay quarrying in Staudt.
 The biggest company that processes clay and that lies in Staudt is Osmose, which manufactures ceramic products.

 Transport

 Staudt is only two kilometres from both the towns of Montabaur and Wirges, as well as the nationally important roads Bundesstraße 255 and the A 3 (Cologne–Frankfurt).
 Limburg an der Lahn and Koblenz are each twenty minutes’ drive away, and Cologne and Frankfurt may be reached in one hour.

+At the border to Bannberscheid, the former train stop of Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn), was located, nowadays this line is only in service for fright traffic.

+The nearest accesses to train services are at Wirges and Dernbach on the Limburg-Staffel–Siershahn railway.

 The InterCityExpress railway station at Montabaur is only two kilometres away; travel time to either Cologne or Frankfurt is only 30 minutes.

 Staudt as a surname

 Staudt is quite a common German surname.
 The origin lies in the fact that when surnames came into being – at least as they are known today – it was, among other things, customary to assign people to their home towns or villages.
 Often, occupational descriptions or even nicknames were used.
 Staudt, however, is without a doubt one of these geographical-origin surnames, meaning that its bearers’ forebears did indeed come from Staudt.
 Emigration from Germany has also spread the name abroad.

 In 1367, Staudt cropped up as Stude.
 In 1388 it was Stut and in 1448 Stude.
 In 1557, history mentions an Electorate of Trier council named Michael Staudt von Limburg.
 In the early 18th century, the name's bearers settled on the spelling Staudt.

 In the early to mid-19th century in America many families changed the surname of Staudt to Stout, which is a phonetic spelling based on the American pronunciation.